Aleksandr Golovin (footballer)

-Aleksandr Sergeyevich Golovin (Александр Сергеевич Головин; born 30 May 1996) is a Russian professional footballer who plays as an attacking midfielder or left winger for club Monaco and captains the Russia national team.
+Aleksandr Sergeyevich Golovin (Александр Сергеевич Головин; born 30 May 1996) is a Russian professional footballer who alternates between an attacking midfielder and a left winger for club Monaco and captains the Russia national team.

 Golovin began his professional career at CSKA Moscow in 2014, where he played in four Russian Premier League seasons, winning the league title in his second season, before moving to Monaco in 2018, for a club record fee of €30 million, becoming the first Russian to play for the club.

 Golovin made his senior international debut for Russia in 2015 and was part of their squads at the UEFA European Championship in 2016 and 2020, and the 2018 FIFA World Cup.

 Early life

 Golovin was born to a mining family in the small mining town of Kaltan in Southern Siberia, Russia.
 His father was friends with Aleksandr Plyasunov, a coach at the local youth sports school.
 When Golovin was six years old, he started playing football under Plyasunov, before moving on to the school of FC Novokuznetsk (then called Metallurg-Zapsib) and the Olympic reserve school in Leninsk-Kuznetsky.
 After playing for Metallurg, he was invited to play for the squad of the Siberian team.
 It was during this time that Golovin attracted the attention of scouts and was invited to play for PFC CSKA Moscow.